andre-almd/Sentiment-Analysis-ChatGPT-Twitter/README.md

     ```python3 src/kafka_producer.py```

-9. Open a new terminal to execute the Kafka consumer and consume data from the Kafka topic with PySpark streaming:
+9. Open a new terminal to execute the Kafka consumer and consume data from the Kafka topic with PySpark streaming.
+Execute script the inside virtual enviroment:

     ```python3 src/kafka_consumer.py```